meteor/meteor/client/basic/sections/collections.md

 Calling the `Mongo.Collection` constructor creates a collection object which acts just like a MongoDB collection.
-If you pass a name when you create the collection, then you are declaring a persistent collection &mdash; one that is stored on the server and seen by all users.
+If you pass a name when you create the collection, then you are declaring a persistent collection &mdash; one that is stored on the server and can be published to clients.

 To allow both client code and server code to access the same collection using the same API, it's usually best to declare collections as global